gsa-tts-archived/forms/documents/adr/0007-initial-css-strategy.md

 ## Context

-The 10x Digital Access to Justice Platform project will produce many frontend components that leverage the [U.S. Web Design System](https://designsystem.digital.gov/).
+The Forms Platform project will produce many frontend components that leverage the [U.S. Web Design System](https://designsystem.digital.gov/).

 The project team desires a method of managing CSS using a method that maximizes utility outside this project.